-The PWD WSS will follow the four-component format described in the 1993 Watershed Sanitary Survey Guidance Manual, prepared by the American Water Works Association (AWWA) California-Nevada Section, with a focus on pathogens in the Schuylkill River watershed.
-PWD addresses many of the features of a WSS through the ongoing work of its Source Water Protection Program (SWPP).
-Much of the watershed data the WSS Guidance Manual recommends including in a WSS is documented and analyzed in the 2002 Source Water Assessment (SWA), the WCP, and other PWD reports publicly available on the PWD website (phillywatersheds.org).
+This report follows a four-component format described in the 1993 Watershed Sanitary Survey Guidance Manual, prepared by the American Water Works Association (AWWA) California-Nevada Section, with a focus on pathogens in the Schuylkill River watershed.
+PWD addresses many of the features of a Watershed Sanitary Survey through the ongoing work of its Source Water Protection Program (SWPP).
+Much of the watershed data the Guidance Manual recommends, including in a Watershed Sanitary Survey, is documented and analyzed in the Schuylkill River Source Water Assessment (2002), the Watershed Control Plan Update (2020), and other PWD reports publicly available on the PWD website.
 However, since the completion of these reports, some new information and improved data has become available.
-This new and updated data is compiled in the WSS and will additionally be used to inform the SWPP.
-This report will serve as the 2018 WSS for PWD and will include the following four components described below.
+This new and updated data is compiled in the Water Sanitary Survey and will additionally be used to inform the Source Water Protection Program.
+This report serves as the 2021 Schuylkill River Watershed Sanitary Survey and will include the following four components described below.

-- 1) Watershed and Water System: Provides a brief overview of the Schuylkill River watershed and the PWD water supply system - 2) Pathogen Sources: Compiles updated data on sources of pathogen contamination in the Schuylkill River watershed including wastewater treatment plant (WWTP) effluent, combined sewer overflows (CSOs), illegal wastewater discharges, septic system discharge and runoff from agricultural land and wildlife - 3) Protection Initiatives: Demonstrates how PWD supports and implements source water protection initiatives in the City of Philadelphia through PWD initiatives, and in the entire Schuylkill River watershed through the Source Water Protection Program and a watershed partnership approach - 4) Compliance Status: Summarizes pertinent regulations that protect public health from pathogens in the drinking water supply and describe PWD's ability to treat the source water to a level that meets or exceeds federal and state regulations
+- 1) Watershed and Water System: Provides a brief overview of the Schuylkill River watershed and the PWD water supply system - Pathogen Sources: Compiles updated data on sources of pathogen contamination in the Schuylkill River watershed including wastewater treatment plant (WWTP) effluent, combined sewer overflows (CSOs), illegal wastewater discharges, septic system discharge and runoff from agricultural land and wildlife - 3) Protection Initiatives: Demonstrates how PWD supports and implements source water protection initiatives in the City of Philadelphia through PWD initiatives, and in the entire Schuylkill River watershed through the Source Water Protection Program and a watershed partnership approach

+4) Compliance Status: Summarizes pertinent regulations that protect public health from pathogens in the drinking water supply and describe PWD's ability to treat the source water to a level that meets or exceeds federal and state regulations